milovdpas/opa_harries_herinneringen/project-plan.md

 *Technical Notes:* Animations will be implemented with GSAP Business license (premium features available).
 CSS3 for basic transitions.
 Audio integration via HTML5 `<audio>` element with controls.
 Black matte or gradient background creates theatrical, memorial atmosphere with mosaic layered on top.

-*Emotional Touch:* Engaging animation and music evoke nostalgia and warmth, giving family members a more immersive experience of Opa Harry's memories.
+*Emotional Touch:* Engaging animation and music evoke nostalgia and warmth, giving family members a more immersive experience of Opa Harrie's memories.

 ## 🎨 Visual Mockup / Layout Description

 - **Background:** Deep black matte base (or subtle radial gradient) creates a theatrical, memorial atmosphere - like a gallery or exhibition space.
-- **Mosaic View:** Large central image of Opa Harry's face composed of small square cards, layered on top of the dark background.
+- **Mosaic View:** Large central image of Opa Harrie's face composed of small square cards, layered on top of the dark background.
 The mosaic appears to float, creating depth and drawing focus to the memories.
 - **Empty Cards:** Initially appear as subtle gray or faded placeholders against the dark background, gradually filled as memories are added.
 - **Zoom Interaction:** Scroll or pinch to zoom in, revealing individual photos clearly.
 Mobile pinch-to-zoom supported.
 Dark background remains stable while mosaic zooms.
 - **Card Flip:** Clicking a card rotates it, revealing a quote, audio file, or video on the reverse side.